Find a Location

 The pros are many:

 1. Safety.
-According to the City of Ottawa’s accident statistics, the number of accidents rises dramatically in November, December, January and February when compared to other months.
+According to the Government of Ontario’s accident statistics, the number of accidents rises dramatically in November, December, January and February when compared to other months.
 The results are consistent with reports from earlier years, and to make matters worse, Ottawa is one of the worst communities in Ontario for car accidents.
 Winter tires just plain handle bad winter conditions better.

 2. Confidence.
 Nervous drivers may feel more secure with the heavier weight and “grippier” feel you get with snow tires.